Maynard, Secrets of a Bacon Curer

 Fans of Maynard will be delighted to read his further adventures in bacon curing.
 The last of the traditionally-apprenticed bacon curers, the author regales and inspires his readers with tales of

 - his colourful customers and work colleagues

 - his tips on curing, smoking and selling

 - travels to learn how to make parma ham and much more.

 This book is the same addictive concoction of humour, tragedy and plain common sense, told in Maynard's disarmingly frank manner.

 About the Author:

-Maynard has four daughters and he and his wife Ann live in north Shropshire where he is still regarded as one of the country's leading experts in his field.
-In order to pass on his expertise as he retired, he has written up all his practical curing and smoking advice in his full-colour Manual of a Traditional Bacon Curer, published in September 2009.
+Maynard had four daughters and he and his partner Ann lived in north Shropshire where he was regarded as one of the country's leading experts in his field.
+In order to pass on his expertise as he retired, he wrote up all his practical curing and smoking advice in his full-colour Manual of a Traditional Bacon Curer.

-Maynard has been hailed by Rick Stein as a 'Food Hero' and he has been on The Food Programme and several television programmes on quality, traditional British food.
+Maynard was hailed by Rick Stein as a 'Food Hero' and he had been on The Food Programme and several television programmes on quality, traditional British food.

 Maynard published two books about his 'life in bacon', the first part in Maynard, Adventures of a Bacon Curer and the second part in Maynard, Secrets of a Bacon Curer.